-ROLLER FURLER Hardware Credit (+ 2 sec/mi)
+ROLLER FURLER Hardware Credit (+/- 2 sec/mi)

 Roller Furler hardware which has been added by owner and otherwise not define in the class rules or Yacht designer's specifications.
-RFJ Hardware added is not part of the base configuration of the boat to which the US PHRF base rating was derived.
-ALL hardware including Drum and Swivel must be in place while racing.
-No restriction on use.
+Additionally the furler hardware must not be part of the base configuration of the boat to which the US PHRF base rating was derived.
+Meaning that the base rating assumes the hardware to be in place and defined by the Yacht specifications or vessels Class rules.

+- ALL hardware including Drum and Swivel must be in place while racing. - No restriction on use.